 Ross decided he wanted to be a chef from an early age working in restaurants part-time from the age of 15 to gain experience.
 Training as a Commis Chef in his home town of Tavistock soon lead on to roles in France and London hotels before he was able to secure a role with Peter Gorton at his Michelin starred Horn of Plenty Restaurant in Devon working his way up to Chef de Partie.
 Head Chef roles at quality Gastro-pubs and large hotels followed over the next 4 years, before Ross joined the Ashburton Cookery School in 2014.

-Rob has been a tutor at the cookery school since 2005.
-Rob spent the previous two years as Chef Lecturer at Exeter College.
+Rob joined the cookery school as a full-time tutor 2005 having spent the previous two years as Chef Lecturer at Exeter College.
 He has also worked in several fine dining establishments including as Senior Sous-Chef at the RAC Club in Pall Mall and Head Chef at the Puffing Billy restaurant at Exmouth.
+As well as teaching at the cookery school, Rob also runs a regular pop-up restaurant in the region and offers corporate dining experiences.